Banata

 "Invalid username format"

-• Is at least 3 characters long
+• Is between 3 and 32 characters long

-• Starts with a letter
+• Starts with a letter (a-z)

 • Contains only lowercase letters, numbers, underscores, and hyphens